Monday, July 27, 2009

 July 2, 2009 - Goats!

 After feeding the chickens and eating breakfast with the turkeys while caretaking Jonni's farm, our next chore was to feed the goats, sheep and rabbits, and then milk goats.
 OK, for people who haven't spent a lot of time around animals, this was a stretch!
-Here are the goats.
-They are Nubians.
-Not sure what breed the sheep were - the goats were a lot friendlier than the sheep.

 We tricked the first goat, Feta, onto the milking stand with a handful of fresh alfalfa.
 Once there, Jeanne helped a kid named Mozarella nurse.
 It was difficult at times, because Mozarella was often more interested in trying to eat Jeanne's braid than nurse Feta, but finally she figured it all out.